david-inf/deep-learning-applications/README.md

 > Deep Residual Learning for Image Recognition, Kaiming He and Xiangyu Zhang and Shaoqing Ren and Jian Sun, 2015.
 [Arxiv](https://arxiv.org/abs/1512.03385).

-> Deeper networks, i.e. more stacked layers, do not guarantee more reduction in training loss
+Deeper networks, i.e. more stacked layers, do not guarantee more reduction in training loss.
 So the point of this exercise is to abstract a model definition so that one can add a given number of layers (blocks), and then see how the performance are affected.
 The idea is to reproduce Figure 6 from the paper.

 <details>
 <summary>MLP</summary>